GuillerminaL/ProgIII_TPE_2022/README.md

 Authors: Diego Dutka  |  Guillermina Lauge

 ### Description
-The project constains a library index proposal in order to analyse data structures and search algorithms efficiency
+The project constains a library index proposal in order to analyse data structures and search algorithms -Greedy, Backtracking- efficiency